Green tea is called green tea for a reason.

 However, if you buy some green tea and it is exposed to oxygen for too long, it can oxidize right there in the container.
 This will make it an even darker color and alter the flavor in a negative way.

-To make sure you are not causing your green tea to turn brown, keep it in a sealed airtight container, and drink it soon after you purchase it to get the best tasting and greenest tea.
+Freezing the tea might help a bit, but to really make sure you are not causing your green tea to turn brown, keep it in a sealed airtight container, and drink it soon after you purchase it to get the best tasting and greenest tea.

 Green Tea Turns Brown: Final Thoughts